david-dicioco/ConsoleStockTracker/README.md

 # ConsoleStockTracker

 Features to be Added:

-COMPLETED	-> Load data from property data file
+COMPLETED -> 1) Load data from property data file
-IN PROGRESS	-> Integrate with Jenkins
+2) Integrate with Jenkins
-- Refactor and improve efficiency of code
+3) Refactor and improve efficiency of code
-- Add EBGames
+4) Add EBGames